lorenmt/clarity-template/README.md

 1. [Charter](https://practicaltypography.com/charter.html) [serif] + [Poppins](https://fonts.google.com/specimen/Poppins) [sans-serif]: free fonts available for commercial use.
 2. [Tiempos Text](https://klim.co.nz/retail-fonts/tiempos-text/) [serif] + [Athletics](https://familytype.co/#athletics) [san-serif]: licensed fonts for non-commercial use only.

 By default, the template uses the free fonts.
+To switch to the licensed fonts, follow these steps:
+1. Download the trial license or purchase the full license and place the font files in the  `assets/fonts` directory.
+2. Optionally, use a [web font converter](https://transfonter.org/) to ensure compatibility across different browsers.
-To switch to the licensed fonts, follow these steps: 1.
-Update the font-size and default font options in `stylesheets/_master.scss`.
-2.
+3. Update the font-size and default font options in `stylesheets/_master.scss`.
-Change the corresponding CSS file path to `assets/stylesheets/main.css` in each HTML file.
+4. Change the corresponding CSS file path to `assets/stylesheets/main.css` in each HTML file.

 To further improve the visual aesthetics, please consider purchasing the  [FontAwesome Pro](https://fontawesome.com/plans) for a complete icon set.

 ## License
 This project follows  <a href="https://creativecommons.org/licenses/by-sa/4.0/"><b>Creative Commons Attribution-ShareAlike 4.0 International License</b></a>.
 This allows you to freely modify and distribute the template in any way you like.
 In return, I kindly ask that you link back to the [Clarity blog post](https://shikun.io/projects/clarity) in the footer to acknowledge my work and efforts.
 Enjoy!